Consensys/linea-monorepo/contracts/README.md

 - deploy-token-bridge-l2
 - deploy-l2-test-erc20

-Note: the deploy-l1-test-erc20 and deploy-l2-test-erc20 commands are executed for use in the end to end tests.
+Note: the deploy-l1-test-erc20 and deploy-l2-test-erc20 commands are executed for use in the end-to-end tests.

 ## Installation and testing